What makes the first week special

 Conclusion

-The first week of breastfeeding is a window of establishment: colostrum, milk coming in, frequent feeds, and cluster feeding can be normal.
-What matters are good latching, visible signs of milk transfer, and a stable course in diapers and weight.
+The first week of breastfeeding is a period of establishment: colostrum, milk coming in, frequent feeds, and cluster feeding can all be normal.
+What matters are a good latch, visible signs of milk transfer, and a stable course in diapers and weight.
+If things are getting worse rather than better, early support is the fastest way to get back to a calmer start.